By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 Step 1.
 The

-command is executed.
-For example,addfolder f
+addfoldercommand is executed.
+For example,addfolder f. -

 Step 2.
 As with every command, the command parser reads the input and generates the relevant

-.
-The object is returned to theLogicManager
+Commandobject, in this case anAddFolderCommand.
+The object is returned to theLogicManager.

-If the input is invalid (e.g. user did not provide a folder name or provided one that violated the constraints of folder names), Step 2 would not proceed and an error message is displayed.
+| If the input is invalid (e.g. user did not provide a folder name or provided one that violated the constraints of folder names), Step 2 would not proceed and an error message is displayed.
 The Model and Storage components would not be modified. |

 -